 Tumor lysis syndrome can be a side effect of chemo.
 When large numbers of leukemia cells are killed, they break open and release their contents into the bloodstream.
 This can affect the kidneys, heart, and nervous system.
 Giving the child extra fluids and certain drugs that help rid the body of these toxins can help prevent this problem.

 Some side effects depend on which drugs are used.
 Be sure to ask your child’s doctor or nurse about any specific side effects you should watch for and about what you can do to help reduce them.

 Possible long-term effects of chemo are described in the section, “Long-term effects of treatment for childhood leukemia.”

 If you’d like information on a drug used in your child’s treatment, see our Guide to Cancer Drugs, or call us with the names of the medicines your child is taking.
-For more on chemotherapy, see our document Understanding Chemotherapy: A Guide for Patients and Families.
+For more on chemotherapy, see our document A Guide to Chemotherapy.

 Last Medical Review: 11/11/2013